arnava13/MLC-Project/journal.md

   - Concatenates LST as an additional band → Final shape: `(5, H, W)`
 - If False:
   - Sentinel tensor shape remains `(4, H, W)`

+## April 26 2025:

+- Modfiied the dataloder to load files from disk, using new download_data.ipynb
+- Added a new function to load the UHI data from disk.
+- Added a new function to load the weather data from disk.
+- Created model.py to load the pretained clay model as the feature map extractor and added a temporal conv net to extract features from the time series data.
+- Next steps:
+  - Verify data downloads and download satellite images for NYC successfully on GCP runtime.
+  - Train the model:
+    - For the losses we want to mask away losses for missing values and for gridcells that were not measured.
+This allows us to mantain a consistent output shape.
+(Needs modification to the model.)
+    - Try to use the model to predict the UHI data for NYC.